TCP → HTTP/HTTPS Entry Point

 When receiving the HTTP response code is not required, you can enable the Skip status code option in order to reduce data usage.

 When a device sends data to the TCP to HTTP/HTTPS entry point, Beam converts the data to an HTTP request and sends it to the specified server.
 Then when a response is received, Beam similarly converts the body of the HTTP response back to a TCP message and returns it to the device.
-EoD Bytes are added to the end of this response data, which a device can use to determine when the end of the response data.
-By default, Soracom Beam appends a LF (line feed) character 0x0a to the response data.
+End of Data (EoD) bytes are added to the end of this response data, which a device can use to determine when the end of the response data.

-You can change or remove the EoD Bytes sequence.
-This can be helpful for devices that have trouble recognizing the 0x0a LF character, or for situations where you want to use a different byte sequence.
+You can also change or remove the EoD Bytes sequence, which can be helpful for devices that have trouble recognizing the 0x0a LF character, or for situations where you want to use a different byte sequence.
 The EoD Bytes option can also be combined with the existing "Skip status code" option which will suppress adding the HTTP status code to the beginning of the response data.
-With both options enabled, response data will be returned to the device as-is without any modification.

 Example